Skip Breadcrumb Links

 Many community agencies can help you with filing a complaint.
 To find help, go to Services Near Me and search for "community legal clinic" in your area.

 For More Information

-- Canadian Consumer Handbook - Information about many consumer products and how to complain effectively.
+- Canadian Consumer - Information about many consumer products and how to complain effectively.
 From the Office of Consumer Affairs at Industry Canada.

-Roadmap - This online tool will help you figure out each step you can take to make a consumer complaint.
+- Complaint Roadmap - This Government of Canada Guide will help you figure out steps you can take to make a consumer complaint.